nwabuche/Intrusion-Detection-CrossDataset/project_features__analysis/outputs_article_analysis/article_report.md

 # Network Intrusion Detection Using Traditional Machine Learning

 ## Abstract
 In this project, I investigate the performance of traditional machine learning algorithms for network intrusion detection.
 I carry out experiments using two widely used benchmark datasets: NSL-KDD and CICIDS2017.
-I evaluate three classifiers—Decision Tree, Random Forest, and Logistic Regression—under an intra-dataset experimental setting.
+I evaluate three classifiers—Decision Tree, Random Forest, and Logistic Regression under an intra-dataset experimental setting.
 Model performance is assessed using accuracy, precision, recall, F1-score, confusion matrices, and ROC-AUC.
 Through these experiments, I aim to understand the strengths and limitations of classical machine learning approaches when applied to network traffic data, particularly in the presence of class imbalance.

 ## 1. Introduction
 Network Intrusion Detection Systems (NIDS) are an essential part of modern network security, as they help identify malicious activities within network traffic.
 While deep learning approaches are increasingly popular, traditional machine learning techniques are still widely used due to their interpretability, lower computational requirements, and strong baseline performance on structured network data.